 - Increased level of pupil confidence and participation in class. - Improved outcomes for children in Maths and English.
-Children made good or better progress. - Groups able to be targeted including PP children and those not eligible. - Children targeted by pastoral support made good progress, and were able to engage fully with school - Improved engagement with hard to reach families. - Referrals made and chased up efficiently. - Strategies implemented to support children in and out of school - Children targeted to attend Summer Club maintained level of working or improved. - Improved confidence and self-esteem evidenced through small and large scale performances. - Excellent engagement and uptake in enrichment activities allowing pupils to build their courage and curiosity.
+Children made good or better progress. - Groups able to be targeted including PP children and those not eligible. - Children targeted by pastoral support made good progress, improved school engagement. - Improved engagement with hard to reach families. - Referrals made and chased up efficiently. - Strategies implemented to support children in and out of school - Children targeted to attend Summer Club maintained level of working or improved. - Improved confidence and self-esteem evidenced through small and large scale performances. - Excellent engagement and uptake in enrichment activities allowing pupils to build their courage and curiosity.